-This delivered on the Government's commitment to redesign the VET income contingent loans program so that it is student centred, delivers high quality training, is fiscally sustainable, and holds providers to account.
-VET Student Loans program focuses on program integrity, manages risk and promotes confidence in the regulated VET market by ensuring students are both academically suited to their course and are studying under a quality provider.
+This delivered on the Australian Government's commitment to redesign the VET income contingent loans program so that it is student centred, delivers high quality training, is fiscally sustainable, and holds providers to account.
+The VET Student Loans program focuses on program integrity, manages risk and promotes confidence in the regulated VET market by ensuring students are both academically suited to their course and are studying under a quality provider.

 VET Student Loans offers income contingent loan support to eligible students studying approved Diploma level and above vocational education and training qualifications.
-In 2019, eligible students were entitled to access loans up to a capped amount of either \$5,171, \$10,342 or \$15,5141 based on cost of delivery, though the Minister has the power to provide different (and higher) caps for particular courses (for example, aviation related courses up to \$77,571).
+In 2020, eligible students were entitled to access loans up to a capped amount of either \$5,264, \$10,528 or \$15,7931 based on cost of delivery, though the Minister for Employment, Skills, Small and Family Business has the power to provide different (and higher) caps for particular courses (for example, aviation related courses up to \$77,571).